abeaderstadt/smart-store-beaderstadt/README.md

 ---

-### 3. Daily Sales Trend for a Specific Product
+### 3. Daily Sales Trend for Products
 ![Daily Sales Trend for a Specific Product](screenshots/line_daily_sales_by_product.png)
-_This line graph shows daily sales trends for a selected product within a specific month._
+_This line graph shows daily sales trends for all products within a specific month._

 ---

 ### 4. Customer Spend on Laptops
 ![Customer Spend on Laptops](screenshots/bar_customer_spend_on_laptops.png)
-_This bar chart shows the total spend per customer specifically for laptop purchases._
+_This bar chart shows the total spend of customer specifically for laptop purchases._

 ---